aricooperdavis/Huawei-TCX-Converter/README.md

 Download the [Huawei TCX Converter](https://raw.githubusercontent.com/aricooperdavis/Huawei-TCX-Converter/master/Huawei-TCX-Converter.py) and save it as a Python script in the same folder as your HiTrack file.

+*Need something simpler?
+There is [an implementation  of this code online](http://www.hitrackconverter.com/) where you can simply upload your files.
+Note that this is a closed-source project from an unaffiliated creator.*

 ### Command Line Arguments Overview
 >usage: Huawei-TCX-Converter.py [-h] [-f FILE]
 >                     [-s {Walk,Run,Cycle,Swim_Pool,Swim_Open_Water}] [-j JSON]